minseo803/COMP2113-Group-Project/README.md

 **How to run**
 * Put all files in same directory then open cmd
 * Type the given commands consequently.
-g++ -pedantic-errors -std=c+11 main.cpp gamefunc.cpp -o main
+g++ main.cpp gamefunc.cpp -o game
-./ main
+./game

 **Demonstration Video**
 * Show instruction before the game.